-- Present your work and network at our open and friendly conferences.
+- Present your work and network at our friendly, open and interdisciplinary conferences and webinars

-- Use of the post-nominal MeRSA following your family name.
+- Use of the post-nominal MeRSA or FeRSA following your family name

-- Build a global reputation via RSA article marketing, recognition through RSA awards and our ECR plenary speaker competition etc.
+- Build a global reputation via RSA article marketing and recognition through RSA awards

 Find your band